Sense8 season 2

 The second and final season of Sense8, an American science fiction drama television series created by Lana and Lilly Wachowski and J. Michael Straczynski, follows eight strangers from different parts of the world who suddenly become "sensates"; human beings who are mentally and emotionally linked.
 The season was produced for Netflix by Lana Wachowski and her wife's Venus Castina Productions and Straczynski's Studio JMS, along with Georgeville Television and Elizabeth Bay Productions.
 Unpronounceable Productions was set up to oversee production for the show since the first season.

-A multinational ensemble cast starring Brian Jacob Smith, Jamie Clayton, Tuppence Middleton, Toby Onwumere, Doona Bae, Tina Desai, Max Riemelt, Miguel Ángel Silvestre portray the suddenly connected strangers.
-Onwumere replaced season 1 star Aml Ameen, who left the show in March 2016 during its filming.
-Freema Agyeman, Terrence Mann, Anupam Kher, Naveen Andrews, Daryl Hannah also star.
+A multinational ensemble cast starring Doona Bae, Jamie Clayton, Tina Desai, Tuppence Middleton, Toby Onwumere, Max Riemelt, Miguel Ángel Silvestre, and Brian J. Smith portray the suddenly connected strangers.
+Onwumere replaced season one star Aml Ameen, who left the show in March 2016 during its filming.
+Freema Agyeman, Terrence Mann, Naveen Andrews, Daryl Hannah, and Anupam Kher also star.
 The episodes' scripts were written by Lana Wachowski and Straczynski, with the exception of the series finale which was written by Lana, David Mitchell, and Aleksandar Hemon.
 The majority of them were directed by Lana Wachowski, with the remainder being divided between the Wachowskis' frequent collaborators James McTeigue, Tom Tykwer, and Dan Glass.
 It was filmed in Belgium, Brazil, France, Germany, India, Italy, Kenya, Malta, Mexico, the Netherlands, South Korea, the UK, and the US.

 On August 8, 2015, Netflix announced that it had renewed the show for a second season.
 Netflix released the first episode of the second season, a two-hour Christmas special, on December 23, 2016; the remaining 10 episodes of the season were released on May 5, 2017.
 Following Netflix's decision to cancel the series, a two-and-a-half-hour finale was released on June 8, 2018, as the twelfth episode of the season.
 The season was overall met with positive critical reception and received a Primetime Emmy Award nomination for Outstanding Cinematography for a Single-Camera Series (One Hour) and two nominations by the GLAAD Media Awards for Outstanding Drama Series and Outstanding TV Movie or Limited Series for the season proper and series finale, respectively.